Lü Xiaojun

 Lü Xiaojun (吕小军 (Lǚ Xiǎojūn), born 27 July 1984) is a Chinese weightlifter.
 He is a three-time Olympic champion and five-time world champion competing in the 77 kg category until 2018 and 81 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
-He is widely considered as one of the greatest weightlifters of all time.

 Early life

 Lü was born in a village administered by Qianjiang City, Hubei Province.
 His father, Lü Yuan, and the rest of his family were impoverished peasants.
 Contrary to popular belief, Lu's athletic career started out as a short-distance track and field sprinter and he didn't begin specific weightlifting training until he was 14.
 After winning a local elementary school track and field meet at the age of 12, he was scouted by the county-level track and field coaches and asked to join the team.
 But Lu led a rather short career as a young sprinter.
-At a 200 metre meet where he was placed 6th in 1998, Lu was scouted by his first weightlifting coach Deng Minghu who noted that Lu, though lacking endurance for short-distance sprinting, was extremely explosive and powerful out of the block and at the early part of the race and had a favorable physique for the sport of weightlifting.
+At a 200 metre meet where he was placed 6th in 1998, Lu was scouted by his first weightlifting coach Deng Minghu who noted that Lu, though lacking endurance for short-distance sprinting, was extremely explosive and powerful out of the block and in the early part of the race, in addition to having a favorable physique for the sport of weightlifting.
 Lu, who was already 14 at this point, was then invited by Deng to join the Qian Jiang city youth athletic school to start training as a weightlifter.
 In 1999, to remove the financial burden on Lü's family, his coach Dengling Hu sent him to join the provincial team.